rlivingsus/misc/AllBooks.md

 #### Brooks: MAGIC KINGDOM OF LANDOVER: 1) Magic Kingdom for Sale/Sold, 2) The Black Unicorn, 3) Wizard at Large, 4) The Tangle Box, 5) Witches Brew, 6) A Princess of Landover (HAVE)

 #### Brown, Pierce
 RED RISING SAGA: ~~1) Red Rising, 2) Golden Son (5.22, Darrow battles various gold folks who isn't happy that he is where he is at.
-Various folks discover he is a Red and at the end of the book he is taken by folks he shouldn't have trusted), 3) Morning Star, 4) Iron Gold, 5) Dark Age~~, 6) Lightbringer
+Various folks discover he is a Red and at the end of the book he is taken by folks he shouldn't have trusted), 3) Morning Star, 4) Iron Gold, 5) Dark Age, 6) Lightbringer~~

 #### Bryson, Bill: In a Sunburned Country,